mvolkmann/blog/src/zig.md

 - the type of functions that never finish
 - also the type of break, continue, return, unreachable, and the while construct `while (true) { … }`

-Zig has an official style guide that is not enforced by the compiler

-- 4-space indentation
-- open braces on the same line or the last of wrapped lines
-- maximum line length is 100
-- function names should be camelCase
-  - but functions that return a type should be TitleCase
-- type names should be TitleCase
-- variable names should be snake_case
-- names of files that define a struct should have the same name as the struct which uses TitleCase
-- all other file names should be snake_case
-- directory names should be snake_case